-The main draw, of course, is the beer — and the brewery is a haven for local collaboration.
+The main draw, of course, is The Grifter Brewing Co's beer — and the brewery is a haven for local collaboration.
 The super exclusive Landlord Old Ale, created for Noma Australia using roasted macadamia nuts, has previously been on tap at the brewery, along with their Serpent's Kiss — a watermelon pilsner made with the team at Frankie's — and a Cobra coffee brown ale using beans from local roasters The Golden Cobra.

 The brewery's exclusive taps allow for experimentation alongside their core range.
 "There's a freedom in our beer that gives us a chance to try something different and always have something new on tap for people to try," says King.
-Their core range, including the Omen oatmeal stout, the Big Sur IPA and Fresh and Clean IPL, are all worth visiting for in themselves.
+Their core range, including the Omen oatmeal stout, the Big Sur IPA and the Pink Galah, are all worth visiting for in themselves.

 The Grifter Brewing Co doesn't serve any food on site but you are more than welcome to order in or BYO.

 If you haven't already visited as part of our DIY Brewery Walking Tour, it's time to get those sneaks on.

 Concrete Playground Trips